 One of the main treatments for attention deficit disorder is stimulant medications.
 Although these may be helpful in relieving symptoms, they can also lead to other serious ailments, especially in cases of misdiagnosis.
-This is why it is important to investigate all possible causes of symptoms in a child that is going through an ADHD screening..
+This is why it is important to investigate all possible causes of symptoms.

 • Malnutrition.
-If children do not get adequate nutrition, especially during the first year of life, a child may not develop properly.
+If children do not get adequate nutrition, especially during the first year of life, they may not develop properly.
 This can cause problems with brain development and function, and lead to a potential ADHD misdiagnosis.
+Make sure your kids are getting all of the recommended fruits and vegetables necessary to fuel the body.

 • Food Reactions.
 The Feingold diet for children with attention and behavior problems is based on eliminating foods with salicylates, artificial dyes, and certain preservatives.
 It reportedly has a high success rate for improving symptoms due to the child reacting to these substances.

-• Symptoms of Candida Overgrowth.
+• Candida Overgrowth.
 Brain fog, learning difficulties and irritability are just a few of the common signs similar to ADHD that may cause a misdiagnosis.

 • Overstimulation.
 Excessive television watching, video game playing, and computer activity can cause a child to become overstimulated.
 As a result their ability to pay attention and focus is severely compromised, especially if there is actually an underlying sensory disorder.